 - Select Saute to preheat the cooking pot.
 Melt 1 tablespoon butter.
 Add onion and celery and saute 2 to 3 minutes, stirring occasionally, until the vegetables are tender.
-Stir in the chicken broth, chicken, potato, carrots, thyme, salt, and pepper.
+Stir in the chicken broth, chicken, potato, thyme, salt, and pepper.

 - Lock the lid in place.
 Select High Pressure and 3 minutes cook time.